Mahan-M47/Unity-Platformer-Project/README.md

 ### About the Game

 This project contains A simple 3D platformer game made with Unity.
 At the start of the game, a number of pickups spawn in random places of the map.
 The goal is to catch every single pickup by walking or jumping through them.
-This project was originally created for my Computer Graphics course in Spring 2022.
+This project was originally created for my Computer Graphics course at SBU.

 ### Gameplay